todb/kev-lite/README.md

 This is written using Bootstrap and JQuery, and much of the code was generated with ChatGPT.

 MIT-Licensed, copyrighted by [Huge Success, LLC](https://hugesuccess.org).
 As much as ChatGPT sourced code can be copyrighted, anyway.

+Note, the real and official KEV, at https://cisa.gov/kev, is much more real and official.
+This is just a usability toy.